HealthSamurai/stresty/README.md

 ## Predicates

-String values ended with question mark (?) is considered as predicate.
-For now supported only functions from [clojure.core ns](https://clojuredocs.org/clojure.core) like `string?`, `number?`, etc.
+String values ending with the question mark (?) are considered as predicates.
+For now, only functions from [clojure.core ns](https://clojuredocs.org/clojure.core) like `string?`, `number?`, etc. are supported.

 Example:
 ```yaml